This book has changed the way I see at opportunities now. A must-read book for every entrepreneur and more so for those who are doing jobs.

 |Worries about the future or stresses about the past||Enjoys the moment|

-And many more such comparison of non-essentialist to essentialist.
+And many more such comparisons of non-essentialist to an essentialist.

-Essentialism is a habit that requires clear and concise routine.
-The book will help you make a move from being a non-essentialist to essentialist which is a mantra for success.
+Essentialism is a habit that requires a clear and concise routine.
+The book will help you make a move from being a non-essentialist to an essentialist, which is a mantra for success.

 Readers who read this article also read …